Bill Cosby sued in New Jersey over alleged rape

-NEW YORK (AFP) - An actress has sued Bill Cosby, alleging that the disgraced comedian drugged and raped her in New Jersey 31 years ago, American court documents show.
+NEW YORK • An actress has sued Bill Cosby, alleging that the disgraced comedian drugged and raped her in New Jersey 31 years ago, American court documents show.

 Lili Bernard, now 57, said Cosby lured her to the Trump Taj Mahal casino resort in Atlantic City around August 1990 on the pretext of meeting a producer he said could help advance her career.